How to plan for the best EV road trip routes

 red EV being charged in a car park at a Chargefox public charger

-Melbourne to Sydney
+Melbourne to Sydney in an EV

-Technically, you can drive the 880 kilometres to Sydney’s CBD in the Tesla with just one stop to fully charge.
+Technically, you can drive the 880 kilometres to Sydney’s CBD in the Tesla Model 3 with just one stop to fully charge.
 The most logical place to top up is just north of Gundagai, 510 kilometres along, where you’ll find Tesla’s Supercharger station next to the famous Dog on the Tucker Box.

-The Tesla Model 3 Long Range could do a return trip from Melbourne to Apollo Bay without recharging, but a quick pitstop will allow you to power up while checking out some sights.
+The Tesla Model 3 Long Range could do a return trip from Melbourne to Apollo Bay without recharging, but a quick charging session will allow you to power up the EV while checking out some of the Great Ocean Road's best sights.

 Apollo Bay is another 96 kilometres from Torquay and the Tesla Model 3 will comfortably make that distance.
 There are three Tesla destination chargers located at businesses in Apollo Bay.

-Melbourne to Adelaide
+Melbourne to Adelaide in an EV

 Given its range, the Tesla Model 3 should need only one charge on this 725 kilometre trip.
 Horsham, which boasts a Chargefox charger, is well-placed for this.
-While the Model 3 is charging, take a stroll around the stunning William Guilfoyle-designed botanical gardens or visit the renowned Horsham Regional Art Gallery.
+While the Tesla Model 3 is charging, take a stroll around the stunning William Guilfoyle-designed botanical gardens or visit the renowned Horsham Regional Art Gallery.

-The Tesla Model 3 should make the 426-kilometre drive on to Adelaide's CBD, but if you’re nervous about range, there’s another Supercharger in Keith, 225 kilometres before Adelaide.
+The Tesla Model 3 should make the 426-kilometre drive on to Adelaide's CBD, but if you’re nervous about range, there’s another Tesla Supercharger in Keith, 225 kilometres before Adelaide.

-Melbourne to Wilsons Promontory
+Melbourne to Wilsons Promontory in an EV

 Driving to Wilsons Promontory via Inverloch and back should only require one stop in a Tesla Model 3.
 Plug the Tesla in to the charger at the RACV Inverloch Resort and admire the sea views while you tuck into local and regional dishes at Radius Restaurant.